BBQ Meatloaf Sandwiches

 Apricot BBQ Sauce

 Oh my goodness.
 I wasn’t even looking for another BBQ sauce to add to my list of homemade, fantastically-good sauces.
 I actually made this apricot BBQ sauce only because I found a jar of apricot preserves in the back of the pantry that needed to be used up.
 It was a sign because this is one of the top BBQ sauces I’ve ever made or tasted.
-The perfect combination of sweet and heat and just the right consistency to squirt or slather onto to a rack of St. Louis-style smoked ribs without being too gloppy or too thin.
+The perfect combination of sweet and heat and just the right consistency to squirt or slather onto a rack of St. Louis-style smoked ribs without being too gloppy or too thin.

 Apricot BBQ Sauce